pere98diaz/Neural-SDEs-for-Conditional-Time-Series-Generation-and-the-Signature-Wasserstein-1-metric/Documentation.md

 - `G_optimizer, C_optimizer`: the final state of the optimizers, in case one wants to keep training the model.

 ### Training the LSTM CSig-WGAN
-To train the LSTM model with the CSig-WGAN algorithm we need the following functions, depending on the
+To train the LSTM model with the CSig-WGAN algorithm we need the following functions,
 ```python
 from lib.Training_sigwgan import train_sigwgan
 G, G_optimizer = train_sigwgan(G, sig_Y, dataloader_tr, dataloader_val, dataloader_ts, hp, X_data, Y_data, G_optimizer,